hbc/knowledgebase/admin/download_data.md

 # Google drive - big file
 https://www.quora.com/How-do-I-download-a-very-large-file-from-Google-Drive

+# ActiveMotif

+- They will give us a long link like this: ftp://ftp.activemotif.com<https://urldefense.proofpoint.com/v2/url?u=ftp-3A__ftp.activemotif.com_&d=DwMF-g&c=WO-RGvefibhHBZq3fL85hQ&r=CiePDOg3jDpiyuOnMdRMAf55kb0y979UKdT9-l_8xx4&m=sG-iug98j_AhGbB1PxIiUTGzFWLjIwpK-ff9Oza6JZM&s=Nmf-t3MTzOiZQ0WcCpKsFd6PMprEvuMK-izroBVUwB0&e=>

+- We just need to get in to "ftp://ftp.activemotif.com" (some browsers might not open this)

+- log in with the user, password.

+- click on the folders and get the links.

+- get on the terminal wget --user=user --password=password 'link_for_necessary_folders'

 # Biopolymers

 - Biopolymers (BPF) make their data available through an SFTP site